 resets to 0.0 volts.

 From the list, select

-the output voltage range of the board.
-You must select the range that
+±2.5V as the output voltage range of the board.
+You must select the

-uses this parameter to convert the data from floating point numbers
+Real-Time software uses this parameter to convert the data from floating point numbers to

 The PMC-ADADIO can check its own calibration (autocalibration) against an internal voltage reference.
 Choose this check box to execute the autocalibration cycle when the model is downloaded to the target computer.
 The output ports show a square wave during the cycle.
 Unless you subject this board to harsh conditions, you should only need to run autocalibration occasionally— for example, once a month.